 All persons will be transported to shelter locations and then to other designated locations via shuttle buses.
 "Bus stops" will be established as needed and appropriately marked by the director of transportation within the disaster area.

-D. The Council on Aging (COA) currently has 15 standard shuttle buses equipped to accommodate wheelchairs.
+D. The COA currently has 15 standard shuttle buses equipped to accommodate wheelchairs.

 III.
 List of transportation resources